 Natural Hair Washing Methods We Swear By

-Before beginning your wash routine, use a detangling product like Dove Absolute Curls Leave-in Detangler.
-Although this is a leave-in conditioner, you can also use it for this purpose.
-Spray the detangler all over your hair then finger comb to work it through.
-Use a wide-tooth or shower comb to continue detangling your hair in sections.
+Before beginning the wash routine, use a detangling product like Suave Cream Detangler Spray.
+Spray the detangler all over hair then finger comb to work it through.
+Use a wide-tooth or shower comb to continue detangling hair in sections.

-After you’ve completed this process, part your hair down the center to create a ponytail on each side.
+After completing this process, part hair down the center to create a ponytail on each side.
 During the hair washing process, wash each section at a time.
 This method helps prevent your entire head from tangling during the shampooing process.

-Whether you’re cleansing your protective style or not, washing your hair in braids is another effective way to wash natural hair while avoiding tangles.
-If you’re carrying this method out on loose hair, detangle first, then create as many chunky braids you desire.
-You want to go with bigger braids to speed up the take-down process after washing.
+Whether you’re cleansing a protective style or not, washing hair in braids is another effective way to wash natural hair while avoiding tangles.
+If you’re carrying this method out on loose hair, detangle first, then create as many chunky braids as you desire.
+Go with bigger braids to speed up the take-down process after washing.
 Smaller braids take a much longer time to remove.

-Once you have all your braids in, apply your shampoo directly to your roots, massage it in and rinse completely.
-Consider gently ringing your braids to make sure the shampoo is completely rinsed out.
-Repeat this same step with your conditioning routine.
+Once you have all your braids in, apply shampoo directly to roots, massage it in and rinse completely.
+Consider gently ringing braids out to make sure the shampoo is completely rinsed out.
+Repeat this same step with the conditioning routine.

-Washing your hair in twists is similar to the braids technique.
-However, after creating two-strand twists in your hair, you may want to secure your ends with clips or hair ties to prevent it from untwisting while you’re washing.
+Washing hair in twists is similar to the braids technique.
+However, after creating two-strand twists, you may want to secure ends with clips or hair ties to prevent it from untwisting while washing.
 After twisting and securing your ends, proceed with the wash routine as mentioned above.

-Editor’s note: After using one the natural hair washing methods listed above, be sure to follow-up with a leave-in conditioner to keep your hair moisturized and easy to style.
+Editor’s note: After using one the natural hair washing methods listed above, be sure to follow-up with a leave-in conditioner to keep hair moisturized and easy to style.
 Some of our favorites include Suave Professionals Honey Infusion 10-in-1 Leave-in Conditioner and Suave Professionals Keratin Infusion Heat Defense Leave-in Conditioner.
-Both products will leave your hair super soft and prepared for heat styling, if you plan to follow-up with a hair dryer or flat iron.
+Both products will leave your hair super soft and prepared for heat styling.